 SA3: EASDF security information may either be locally configured in the SMF or retrieved by the SMF from the network (EASDF).
 If the EASDF and SMF belong to the same security domain there is no need to specify any standard security mechanism for such communication.
 If they belong to different security domains, NDS/IP as defined in TS 33.210 applies.

-New possible security mechanisms for discovery of secure DNS: DDR, DNR
+New possible security mechanisms for DNS and discovery of secure DNS: DoH, DDR, DNR

+The current ePCO solution of provisioning DNS security information for DoT to the UE has some drawbacks such as being not competitive and slow, and IEs can soon become obsolete.
+Secure DNS protocols are defined in IETF.
+Whereas DNS was very stable, almost stagnant for many years, concern for privacy has driven lately quick evolution in this area, among other DoT, DoH (over H2 but also over H3 with QUIC adoption).
+Security solutions need to react quickly to more and more frequent security threads.
+Going for ePCO, first IETF specifies, then 3GPP adapts based on 3GPP standardization cycles.
+If MNO deployments in this area shall be based on 3GPP specifications, their service will always be behind that of the IETF-based service of public providers.
+As an example, DoH is already being used in the ecosystem, but DoH has hardly been discussed in 3GPP.
+For DNS security protocols such a DoT and DoH, IETF defines mechanisms for UE provisioning which are aligned with latest of DNS technology.
+The IETF provisioning mechanism is access independent.
+The motivation for clients to also implement a 3GPP specific method is unclear and it would be observed that it has not been welcomed by the ecosystem.
+Thus, MNOs would benefit if 3GPP makes more extensive usage of IETF provided mechanisms so that MNOs would have a better chance to compete for the DNS service.

 IETF has specified two mechanisms for discovery of secure (encrypted) DNS resolvers:

 - IETF RFC 9463 “DHCP and Router Advertisement Options for the Discovery of Network-designated Resolvers (DNR)”